pivotal/blog/content/post/git-switch-restore-improved-user-experience.md

 ## Sign me up - where can I use them?

 `git switch` and `git restore` were introduced in Git v2.23 [released on Aug 2019](https://github.com/git/git/blob/master/Documentation/RelNotes/2.23.0.txt#L61), so you should be able to use them on a machine with an up-to-date installation of Git, without having to install an additional piece of software.
-You might notice their respective manpages describing them as experimental, but as [this commit notes](https://github.com/git/git/commit/4e43b7ff1ea4b6f16b93a432b6718e9ab38749bd), this is less about these commands going away tomorrow, but more to warn of a possibility that the user experience they expose (eg. long/short options) could change.
 Indeed, you may already have encountered references to `git switch` and `git restore` in the documentation for `git checkout`, and in the advice printed by Git when entering detached `HEAD` state, among others.

 ## A Rosetta Stone